Author: Taylor Walston

 The upcoming winter league includes updated guidelines, which require archers to sign up for a specific time to limit their number for each slot.
 “We post weekly scores on the website, so our customers are familiar with using the website for registration and scores,” Rosenthal said.
 She thinks those small adjustments will make big differences in protecting their customers and employees.

-Rosenthal and Schmidt updated customers about the guidelines, and maintained a strong social-media presence throughout the pandemic.
+Rosenthal updated customers about the guidelines, and maintained a strong social-media presence throughout the pandemic.
 “We stepped it up a notch, adding videos and the like during shutdowns” to address customer feedback, Rosenthal said.

 La Crosse Archery also stays connected to customers with Zoom and Facetime appointments.
 Rosenthal said customers take advantage of virtual appointments because they expect and appreciate the attention from La Crosse Archery.
 Meanwhile, new archers keep walking into the store to use its range.
-La Crosse Archery won’t offer lessons until spring, but Rosenthal and Schmidt keep an instructor on the range to help beginners most of the season.
+La Crosse Archery won’t offer lessons until spring, but Rosenthal keeps an instructor on the range to help beginners most of the season.

 Randy Phillips, owner of Archery Headquarters in Chandler, Arizona